Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

 a sensitive gut

-chronic muscle tension and/or pain
+chronic fatigue, headaches, migraines, muscle tension, joint pain, and/or other pain

 dysautonomia, POTS, dizziness, or undiagnosed fainting spells